Ever wonder how successful poker pros get to the point where they can actually make a living playing poker?

 “I still didn't really understand that poker could be a profession.
 I just saw it as a fun thing to do on the side.”

-Family Trip to Calgary for First Casino Poker Session
+Family Trip for First Casino Poker Session

 Gillian wasn't allowed to play poker at the casino where she worked so her parents volunteered to drive her to Calgary.